A Lot Happens to Your Body the First 24 Hours After you Give Birth

 Dr. Hicks recommends taking it slowly when getting in the shower, and make sure someone is there to assist you.

-1 – Sorry – You’ll Still Have a Noticeable Baby Bump for a few Weeks
+1 – You’ll Still Have a Noticeable Baby Bump for a few Weeks

 2 – It’ll Feel Like an Endless Menstrual Cycle (And Other Exciting Things)